thisisannie/orbit/wp-content/plugins/wpforms-lite/readme.txt

 * Zapier
 * Salesforce CRM
 * Sendinblue
+* MailerLite

-Using our Zapier integration, you can easily connect WPForms with over 1000+ marketing apps including:
+Using our Zapier integration, you can easily connect WPForms with over 5000+ marketing apps including:

 * PipeDrive CRM
 * Google Sheets